Jwonka/kilConstruction/README.md

 Environment Variables

-The `.env` file in this repo only contains **frontend-safe** values:
+This repository contains **only frontend-safe** environment variables:

 - PUBLIC_GALLERY_API=
 - PUBLIC_CONTACT_ENDPOINT=

-All sensitive values (for example `ADMIN_SECRET`, bucket base URLs, email API keys, etc.) are configured directly in the Cloudflare dashboard as Worker variables/secrets and are **not** stored in this repository.
+All sensitive values (ADMIN_SECRET, R2 paths, email API keys, Turnstile secret, etc.)
+are configured directly inside Cloudflare Worker settings and are **not stored in this repo**.

 ---